-Two problems associated with car accelerates on its own have been reported for the 2009 Ford Escape.
+Four problems related to car accelerates on its own have been reported for the 2009 Ford Escape.

-The VIN of this vehicle is 1FMCU03719_.
-Tl- the vehicle was a 2009 Ford Escape.
+Tl- the contact owns a 2009 Ford Escape.
 The contact stated that the vehicle had experienced several times of sudden acceleration.
 The vehicle had been taken to the dealer on several occassions, but no problem was found.
 The contact stated that the vehicle accelerated and slowed down rapidly on occasions, but never stalled.
 The failure mileage was 68,000 and the current mileage was 70,000.
 Rl.
-This issue happened on Dec.
-10, 2012.

 The contact owns a 2009 Ford Escape.
 The contact stated that while traveling various speeds, the vehicle erroneously accelerated.
 The contact also mentioned that the vehicle intermittently stalled.
 The vehicle was taken to the dealer where it was found that the throttle body had failed.
 The vehicle was repaired but the failure recurred.
 The manufacturer was contacted about the failure.
 The failure mileage was 25,000.